eliseyOzerov/eliseyOzerov/README.md

   * Attention to details leads to great products
   * Always strive to improve, or go do something else
   * Having fun at work is a big part of life satisfaction
-  * It should always be possible to do office work remotely
+  * It should be possible to do most office tasks remotely
-  * Everyone should be able to take a joke
-  * People quit managers, not companies (mostly)
+  * Collaboration is more productive than rivalry

   </p>
 </details>